-A key to the Bank's success in controlling operational risks and maintaining avoidable operational losses at acceptable levels relies on a culture of timely identification and mitigation of the Bank's risks.
+The key to the Bank's success in controlling operational risks and keeping operating losses to acceptable levels is based on a culture of timely identification of errors and rapid implementation of mitigation measures.
 Management encourages the rapid escalation of actual or potential operational issues to senior managers and their pro-active resolution.

-The Bank uses tools such as Logic Manager to manage operational risk, internal audit, policies and procedures, customer claims, and IT governance.
+The Bank uses Logic Manager to manage operational risk, technological risk and internal audit, policies and procedures.